keymetrics/doc-pm2/en/runtime/guide/entrypoint.md

 ## Roadmap

-We plan to implement ecosystem file configuration straight into this entrypoint.js file, if you have any remarks, ideas or feedback feel to [post an issue](https://github.com/Unitech/pm2)
+We plan to implement ecosystem file configuration straight into this entrypoint.js file, if you have any remarks, ideas or feedback feel free to [post an issue](https://github.com/Unitech/pm2)